 Note: Depending on your service provider, it would be advised that you remove the restriction of sending emails from an unauthenticated sender.
 Please contact your SMTP provider to ensure this can be done.

-Many free email providers (such as Gmail, Hotmail, and Yahoo) disallow using alternate from addresses, as a way to prevent fraudulent activity.
+In order to stop fraudulent activity, many free email services (including Google, Hotmail, and Yahoo) forbid using additional email names.
 This issue also exists for domains using Google Apps for email.